-- 1. listening, attending and understanding, and - 2. speaking.
+- 1. Listening, Attention and Understanding, and - 2.
+Speaking.

-- Talk to you child, about a variety of topics and during your real-life experiences, ask them questions and encourage them to ask you questions too.
-Use varied vocabulary. - Help your child to try to write lists and letters and to enjoy mark making in a variety of ways and for a variety of reasons - Let your child see that you enjoy writing tell him/her what the words say.
-Look for print in the every day environment. - Encourage your child to make up his/her own stories, and enjoy making up stories together - Read lots of storybooks, to and with your child.
-Do not worry about re-reading favourite stories over and over again!
+- ٠ and encourage them to ask you questions too.
+Use varied vocabulary. - Help your child to try to write lists and letters and to enjoy mark making in a variety of ways and for • a variety of reasons - Let your child see that you enjoy writing tell him/her what the words say.
+Look for print in the every day environment. - Encourage your child to make up his/her own stories, and enjoy making up stories together - over and over again!